dariocharles/gym_project/README.md

     * I solved this going into dev tools and seeing that the div container had a padding on the right side that pushed every slightly to the left.
 I added a padding-left of 0 and this resolved the issue.
     SHOW CODE

     * For some reason the I had a x overflow.
 I discovered it was because of the hero image section.
+The alert is overflowing, the welcome banner on the home page is overflowing and the address and modal section on the contact page are overflowing.
+I fixed the welcome banner by putting the class="row" in a container.